 Government Shutdown FAQs

-As your member of Congress, I want to ensure you have the information you need regarding any potential government shutdown and how it might affect your everyday life.
+As your member of Congress, I want to ensure you have the information you need regarding the ongoing government shutdown and how it affects your everyday life.
 While a government shutdown creates serious disruptions for working families, federal workers, and our economy, I remain committed in the fight to protect you.
 Funding essential services, supporting small businesses, lowering costs for working families, and protecting and advancing healthcare are not partisan issues – they are among the core responsibilities each of you have sent me here to accomplish.

-In the event of a government shutdown, my DC and district offices will be available to assist you and your family.
+During the government shutdown, my DC and district offices remain available to assist you and your family.
 You can call our district office at (716) 852-3501 or our DC office at (202) 225-3306 with questions and leave a detailed message.
 For help with constituent services, please call my Buffalo District office.

 Why does the government shut down?

-If a new appropriations bill is not enacted by that September 30 deadline, Congress must pass a continuing resolution (CR) to temporarily maintain current funding levels.
-Without either a new government funding bill or a CR, federal agencies lack the legal authority to spend money, forcing a shutdown.
+Because a new appropriations bill was not enacted by that September 30 deadline and Congress failed to pass a continuing resolution (CR) to temporarily maintain current funding levels, federal agencies now lack the legal authority to spend money, forcing this shutdown.

 What services and programs are affected?